leonseng/terraform-everything/eks-gitops/README.md

 # EKS GitOps

-IaC x GitOps demo using Terraform and Argo CD.
+Blueprint for ephemeral Kubnernetes cluster + applications using Terraform and Argo CD.

 The setup is split into 2 parts: